iurrrui/iurrrui.github.io/_posts/2022-02-01-nexae-a-digital-document-system.md

 <ul class=credits>
   <li>Developed in the context of the Media Technology master's program at Leiden University.</li>
-  <li>Visit the weblog for the research project documentation: <a href="https://rebeccarui.online/forking_the_docuverse_weblog/"><i>Forking the Docuverse: A Digital Document System Developed For Mapping and Accessing the Interconnective Structure of Documents Through Interaction</i></a></li>
+  <li>Visit the weblog for the research project documentation: <a target="_blank" rel="noreferrer noopener" href="https://rebeccarui.online/forking_the_docuverse_weblog/"><i>Forking the Docuverse: A Digital Document System Developed For Mapping and Accessing the Interconnective Structure of Documents Through Interaction</i></a></li>
   <li>Thanks to Max van Duijn, Edwin van der Heide, and Rafael Wlodarski for project supervision.</li>
 </ul>